We offer new digital content every day to teach and inspire people in Prisons, Jails, and other organizations that serve vulnerable populations.

-The answer is self-evidendent.
+The answer is self-evident.
 I began participating in re-entry programs at the start of my long journey through jails and prisons.
-While I was confined inside of the Pierce County Jail, a correctional officer inspired me to change the way that I think.
+While confined inside of the Pierce County Jail, a correctional officer inspired me to change the way that I think.
 By giving me an inspiring story to read, that officer helped me to change my life.

 Participants in our Straight-A Guide Introductory course will learn the importance of beginning to prepare for success early so that they can emerge from confinement successfully.
 Our lessons both teach and inspire people.
 They show what a person can accomplish through values-based, goal-oriented adjustment patterns.